bluesky/event-model/docs/source/external.rst

 resources they have allocated.
-The caches used by a Filler are injectable: by default all relevant documents and handler instances are cached until the Filler is closed, but the Filler can be configured to use any custom cache object, such an an :class:`cachetools.LRUCache` or :class:`cachetools.LFUCache`, to receive a prepopulated cache, or to share caches between Filler instances.
+The caches used by a Filler are injectable: by default all relevant documents and handler instances are cached until the Filler is closed, but the Filler can be configured to use any custom cache object, such as a :class:`cachetools.LRUCache` or :class:`cachetools.LFUCache`, to receive a prepopulated cache, or to share caches between Filler instances.
 This is an implementation detail left entirely up to the application.
 See :class:`~event_model.Filler` for details on cache